banner

 By chance I happened to be walking my dog in the area and was on the scene within a few minutes of the explosion as the giant column of sooty smoke was still drifting in the wind.
 The bomb had been placed in a car parked on the south side of the park's southern carriage drive.
 It had been triggered deliberately to slaughter or maim the mounted ceremonial guard of the 'Blues & Royals' as it left Knightsbridge Barracks on its way to Buckingham Palace.

-As in other almost identical IRA bombings in London during this period, the building opposite the explosion – the headquarters of the National Farmers' Union – was covered in scaffolding.
-After reporting so many of these IRA bomb attacks in London, it became clear to me that they occurred at or very near places where buildings had scaffolding on them.
-This was the case in incidents such as Knightsbridge, Harrods, Regent's Park, Chelsea Barracks, etc.
+As in other almost identical IRA bombings in London during this period, the building opposite the explosion the headquarters of the National Farmers' Union was covered in scaffolding.
+After reporting so many of these IRA bomb attacks in London, it became clear to me that they occurred at places where nearby buildings had scaffolding on them.
+This was the case in incidents such as Chelsea Barracks (10 October 1981), Hyde Park (20 July 1982), Regent's Park (20 July 1982) and Harrods (17 December 1983).

-However – and astonishingly – when I contacted Scotland Yards 'bomb squad' and the security services to suggest that there might be a link between bomb attacks and the presence of scaffolding (from which bombers posing as builders could lay cables, have a good view and an easy means of escape), my information was rejected out of hand and disregarded.
-The IRA's London bomb attacks continued remorselessly throughout the 1980s – killing and maiming hundreds.
+However, when I contacted Scotland Yard's 'bomb squad' and the security services to suggest that there might be a link between bomb attacks and the presence of scaffolding (from which bombers posing as builders could lay cables, have a good view of their target and an easy means of escape), my information was rejected out of hand and disregarded.
+The IRA's London bomb attacks continued remorselessly throughout the 1980s killing and maiming hundreds.
 This need not have been the case.